shanemcw/homebridge-amazondash-MAC/README.md

 ## Purpose
 This is a fork of jourdant's [homebridge-amazondash-ng](https://github.com/jourdant/homebridge-amazondash-ng) with
 * Code maintenance, bug fixes
-* Revised specification of single-press, long-press, double-press events
+* Revised specification as single-press (not long-press, double-press) events
 * Expect and support a Dash button that is not connected to the network
 * Multiple buttons can appear and act as one button through aliasing
 * Firmware revision, serial number, model number support